-There’s nothing like looking through a restaurant’s menu, website, or social media and finding shot after shot of mouth-watering goodness.
-Good food photography isn’t just pleasant to look at—it’s also critical for the livelihood of your food business.
+There's nothing like looking through a restaurant's menu, website, or social media and finding shot after shot of mouth-watering goodness.
+Good food photos aren’t just pleasing, they’re important for the livelihood of your food business.

 Think about it: Have you ever seen food photography that looks unappetizing or boring, only to write off the brand?
 That's what makes it so important to give some special attention to your photos.

-But don’t worry—there’s no need to spend thousands hiring a professional food photographer or buying sophisticated equipment.
-In this article, we’ll go over some key food photography tips to help you take the best photos, no matter your budget.
+The good news is that there's no need to hire a professional food photographer or buy sophisticated equipment.
+In this article, we'll go over some key food photography tips to help you take the best photos, no matter your budget.

-The setting and props that your food is placed next to can be the difference between a boring photo and a work of art.
-Here’s another place to think about balance: Can you use a clean background to balance out a detailed food item?
+The right setting and props can make a boring photo into a work of culinary art.
+Can you use a clean background to balance out a detailed food item?
 Or can you use a whimsical or aspirational background to tell a story, or transport your viewers to another world?

-This is your chance to create a true aesthetic and brand image for your business.
-If it’s a plant-based brand, consider natural-looking backgrounds that make your viewers think about nature and the fruits of the Earth.
+This is your chance to create a unique aesthetic and brand image for your business.
+If it's a plant-based brand, consider natural-looking backgrounds, for instance.

 Try adding simple props, like eating utensils and a napkin.
-This helps the viewer think about eating right now—which will make them more likely to follow your brand or buy what you’re selling.
+This helps the viewer think about eating right now, which will make them more likely to follow your brand or spend money.

 Another tip is to decorate the background with ingredients used in the dish.
 If you have a garnish on top, sprinkle it around the area too.
-If you used fresh fruit or veggies, arrange them around the plate.
-You can also add other props like fabrics and home décor items.
+If you use fresh fruit or veggies, arrange them around the plate.
+You can also add other props like fabrics and home decor items.

 One of the key things to remember is to avoid harsh light.
 This usually happens when your light source is too close to your food, creating shadows or excessively bright spots, or accenting the wrong parts of the dish.